Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 This is another stamp in use after 1955, which would be suitable for luxury cards made of 'other material'.
 Actually, it has been used on a double pack of cards, instead of two stamps like the right stamp above.

-It is a general tax stamp (Lire 500) cancelled with an additional ink stamp.
+It is a Lire 500 tax stamp cancelled with an additional ink stamp.

 For detailed information on the tax values see a separate table.